mrknmc/ug4/it/report.md

 ## Compression with adaptation

-Using the Laplace prediction rule for the i.i.d. the maximum number of bits required to encode `thesis.txt` is 1,434,027.
+Using the Laplace prediction rule for the i.i.d. model the maximum number of bits required to encode `thesis.txt` is 1,434,027.

+The rule is computed for every character of the file and these probabilities are then used to compute the Shannon information content.
+We then take the ceiling and add 2.

+---

+Using the prediction rule for the bigram model the maximum number of bits required to encode `thesis.txt` is 1,175,382.

+Again the rule is computed for every character of the file and the probabilities are then used to compute the Shannon information content.
+Again, we take the ceiling and add 2.

 # Noisy Channel Coding